mamaicode/PR-Bot/README.md

 After the Lambda function is uploaded to AWS, create an API gateway.
 Copy the link and paste it in your webhoooks on BitBucket, when triggered you will receive a card in Microsoft Teams.

+I highly advise you to increase the function timeout ( I have set it to 8 seconds )

 Thank you to leon3s [https://github.com/leon3s] for his assistance and creativity